 - Throw in cilantro, mix, cover and cook on medium high flame until most of the water is absorbed, about 8-10 minutes.

 - Reduce the flame to low and cook until rice is cooked.

 - Turn off the flame and let the rice sit for few minutes or until ready to serve.

 - Serve with some jerk chicken or a curry or a stew.

-- For milder rice, pick out the habanero peppers from rice once it is done.
+- Spice Level - For milder rice, pick out the habanero peppers from rice once it is done.
 The longer the peppers sit in rice, spicier the rice becomes.
-Usually food gets spicier longer the peppers are in it.
+Usually, longer the peppers in the food, spicier it gets.
 Read more on my encounter with these peppers when I first used the peppers for Thai eggplant stir fry 🙂